SpicyWeb-de/nextcloud-user-ispconfig/README.md

 for a legitimate remote api user.

-In your ISPConfig 3 panel go to `System -> Remote Users` and create a new user with permission for *E-Mail User Functions*.
+In your ISPConfig 3 panel go to `System -> Remote Users` and create a new user with permissions for *Customer Functions, Server Functions, E-Mail User Functions*.

 Along with that, you have to provide the SOAP API Location and Uri.
 If you didn't modify it, these should be: